spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product-prices.md

 To stop creating a new price, click **Cancel**.

-To keep the prices of the abstract product, check **Use Abstract Product price for all locales**.
+To keep the prices of the abstract product, select **Use Abstract Product price for all locales**.

 ## Editing marketplace concrete product prices